 According to county staff, “current industry standards and public expectations of animal shelters have shifted substantially and many of the shelter’s original design features and characteristics are now outdated or inconsistent with the current understanding of humane animal sheltering,” as Assistant County Administrator Guy Savage and Jeff Hamm, the county’s health agency director, wrote in a memo to the county board of supervisors.
 They explain that years of “deferred maintenance, heavy utilization, and harsh environmental conditions,” have taken a heavy toll on the facility.

 So in February, the board signed off on a county-brokered agreement with seven cities to each contribute funds for a new facility.
 One of the agreement’s clauses stipulates that any city wishing to withdraw from the agreement must do so by October 31 or else end up paying part of the financing costs.

-County Director of Animal Services Dr. Eric Anderson said there are several reasons why this partnership works.
+Eric Anderson, the county's director of animal services, said there are several reasons why this partnership works.

 “We are able to centralize our resources and spread those resources across the entire community rather than each individual city having to have its own building, having to have its own staff, having to have their own officers and their own trucks,” Anderson said.
 “It also helps us build a certain level of skill and proficiency that allows for a better level of service.”

 Now however, the Paso Robles and Atascadero city councils have voted to leave the partnership.
 Paso Robles City Manager Tom Fruchtey listed what officials there see as possible benefits of the cities handling their own animal services.